pmean/build-website/text/05/ClinicalImportance-05.md

     is rated from 1 to 10.
 -   A ten point single item scale.

-The last scale asked the question \"what is your level of fatigue today\" with 0 representing \"no fatigue\" and 10 representing \"the greatest possible fatigue.\" There\'s a slight error here, because if you count properly, there are 11 numbers in the range from 0 to 10.
+The last scale asked the question "what is your level of fatigue today" with 0 representing "no fatigue" and 10 representing "the greatest possible fatigue."
+There's a slight error here, because if you count properly, there are 11 numbers in the range from 0 to 10.

 The researchers measured a group of 103 cancer patients before and after